 Small as it may be, Wasilla is intertwined with its southern neighbor Anchorage.
 This makes it a prime location for a TMS Center of Alaska by Achieve TMS facility, dedicated to helping residents overcome depression when medication trials fail.
-Achieve TMS has treated over 800 patients, and reduced depression on average by 49%.
+Achieve TMS has delivered over 30,000 treatments, and reduced depression on average by 49%.

 Depression is a big issue in Alaska.
 Due in part to seasonal affective disorder, depressive symptoms and suicidal thoughts tend to be more frequent in colder climes, and Alaska is no exception.
-The TMS Center of Alaska by Achieve TMS center in Wasilla is dedicated to helping ward off depression and its dangerous consequences.
+TMS Center of Alaska in Wasilla is dedicated to helping ward off depression and its dangerous consequences.

 TMS Center of Alaska by Achieve TMS uses Transcranial Magnetic Stimulation to help patients tackle depressive symptoms.
 Uniquely designed to stimulate neural activity in the prefrontal cortex, this localized non invasive procedure is FDA-approved, and completely safe, with no harmful side effects.